kekyo/RelaxVersioner/README.md

 ## History

+* 3.5.0:
+  * Plain text formatting is now supported.
+This can be used to apply to different environments than .NET.
+  * dotnet CLI tool is now supported.
+It can be installed with `dotnet tool install -g rv-cli`.
 * 3.4.0:
   * Fixed a problem with getting correct information when a project is placed inside a Git submodule.
   * Updated GitReader to 1.8.0.